brainlife/docs/docs/privacy.md

 ## Collection and Use

+### Data-objects Metadata

+Brainlife.io allows you to upload your neuroimaging data and store them on public and private project.
+All data stored in public projects can be accessed by brainlife.io users, and data stored in private projects can be accessed by the project members and brainlife administrators.
+The ownership of all data uploaded, stored on brainlife.io remains with the original owner of the data along with all copyright and license attributes.
+The data generated within brainlife.io would belong to the project members.

+brainlife.io retains access to all metadata and reserves rights to analyze and aggregate all raw and generated metadata through various machine learning algorithms to improve platform and functionalities of our Apps.

 ### Passive/Automatic Collection

 When you view pages on our site, the web server automatically collects certain technical information from your computer and about your connection including: